openthc/sso/README.md

 ## Database

 SSO expects to connect to a database following the OpenTHC data models as described in the API.
-An example schema is provided in `etc/sql/`
+An example schema is provided in `etc/sql/` and could/should be executed directly in a new environment.

 ## Communications

 The SSO system doesn't support sending emails or text messages directly.
-An external service must be provided to respond to some simple POST messages, similar to web-hooks
+An external service must be provided to respond to some simple POST messages, similar to web-hooks.
+This is called "CIC", and is configured in `etc/app.ini`, an empty setting disabled this service.

 ## oAuth2

 The oAuth2 interface requires all oAuth2 service requestors to have a Service Client ID.
+These are registered in the *auth_program* table.

 ## API

 An API exists to query Company and Contact information as well the directory of Licenses.
 See the [OpenTHC API Documentation](https://api.openthc.org/doc/#_authentication) for more information.

 ## SMS-2FA